Congress, merchants group urge credit card companies to drop swipe fee increases - NewsBreak

 Congress, merchants group urge credit card companies to drop swipe fee increases

-Right now, families are already dealing with the worst inflation in decades and soon, some businesses worry they may have to raise their prices even higher if credit card companies go through with plans to increase “swipe fees”.
+WASHINGTON — Right now, families are already dealing with the worst inflation in decades, and soon, some businesses worry they may have to raise their prices even higher if credit card companies go through with plans to increase “swipe fees.’

 “This shows that this is an issue that crosses political lines.
 This is about the card industry continuing to profit on the backs of Main Street merchants and hard-working American families at a time when they can least afford it,” said Anna Ready Blom, a member of the Merchants Payments Coalition Executive Committee and director of government relations at the National Association of Convenience Stores.